folt3k/my-cryptos/README.md

-**Application to store and register your crypto assets with financing summary.**
+# My Cryptos

-Stack: Next.js & Prisma & MongoDB
+Application to store and register your crypto assets with financing summary created with Next.js, Prisma & MongoDB.